ccg-v/inception/README.md

 First we are going to pull busybox image from Docker hub:

    `docker pull busybox`

 Next we run a busybox container followed by a command:

-`docker run busybox ls`
+   `docker run busybox ls -la`

-The BusyBox `ls` command is ran and the content of the continer is displayed
+The BusyBox `ls -la` command is ran and the content of the container is displayed

 ```bash
 drwxr-xr-x    1 root     root          4096 Apr  9 16:22 .